WADERS FOR FISHING & HUNTING

 Boot Foot Waders

-Boot foot waders are fishing waders that extend from your foot all the way up to your chest.
+Boot foot waders are fishing waders that extend from your foot all the way up to your

-into.
-However, if you are wading on a sandy bottom, like on a beach, having the one piece setup makes it so
+difficult to get into.
+However, if you are wading on a sandy bottom, like on a beach, having the one piece

-you boots don’t fill up with sand.
+setup makes it so you boots don’t fill up with sand.

 Stocking Foot Waders